About Us

 Encourage appropriate complementary feeding

 Around the age of six months, infants need complementary foods in addition to breastmilk to ensure they get the nutrients they require for healthy growth.
 Some commercially produced complementary foods provide micronutrients that are often missing in the diets of young children, while others are of concern because they have high levels of added salt or sugar or contain industrially produced trans-fatty acids.
-ARCH is a leader in global conversations about the appropriate marketing, labeling and nutritional composition of these products.
+ARCH has been a leader in global conversations about the appropriate marketing, labeling and nutritional composition of these products.

 chocolate